 Leave to cool in the tin then turn out.

-TIP : Parkin will improve with keeping so once it has cooled, remove from the baking tin and wrap in greaseproof paper, pop in a tin with a lid and keep in a cool place for three days.
-After this time the parkin will be matured and delicious and then can be cut into squares or fingers.
+TIP : Parkin will improve with keeping so once it has cooled, remove from the baking tin, cut into slices and transfer to a tin with a lid.
+I tend to wrap mine in the baking paper or a fresh piece of greaseproof paper.
+Keep in a cool place for three days.
+After this time the parkin will be matured, sticky and delicious and then can be enjoyed at its very best.

 < Back to Recipes